 After learning how to set up an iPhone SE (2020), you should next learn how to back up the data.
 It’s not just because Apple tells you so, but also to avoid the risk of losing your precious moments captured by your iPhone camera and any other important files inside.

 If by any chance your iPhone gets damaged or stolen, at least you still have a copy of your files that can be restored anytime.
 Here, you will learn how to back up data from the iPhone SE (2020) to iCloud.

 What Is iCloud Storage?

-iCloud storage is Apple’s cloud-based service to store backup data and apps of your Apple devices.
+iCloud storage is Apple’s cloud-based service that stores backup data and apps on your Apple devices.
 How does it work?
-When you backup iPhone SE (2020) to iCloud, the files are sent out and stored in Apple’s logical pool over the Internet.
-This kind of backup allows you to copy and access data from anywhere remotely as long as you have an Internet connection.
+When you back up your iPhone SE (2020) to iCloud, the files are sent out and stored in Apple’s logical pool over the Internet.
+This Backup allows you to copy and access data remotely as long as you have an Internet connection.
 Instead of investing in an external hard disk, you need to pay a monthly subscription for an iCloud plan.

 How To Backup iPhone SE (2020) To iCloud

-To Backup iPhone SE (2020) to iCloud, you need to sign in using your Apple ID.
-Once it’s done, iCloud is also activated automatically and you will get 5 GB iCloud storage for free.
-Now, you can store photos, videos, notes, and the other files to your iCloud storage as a copy.
-You don’t need cable, computer, nor an external hard drive.
+To back up your iPhone SE (2020) to iCloud, you must sign in using your Apple ID.
+Once it’s done, iCloud will also be activated automatically, and you will get 5 GB of iCloud storage for free.
+You can now store photos, videos, notes, and other files in your iCloud storage as a copy.
+You don’t need cable, a computer, or an external hard drive.
 All you need is a stable WiFi network and available iCloud storage.
-Then, follow these steps.
+Then, follow these steps:

 - On the Home screen, open the Settings app.
 Unlock your iPhone first if necessary.

-- Tap on your name on the top of the Settings screen.
+- Tap on your name at the top of the Settings screen.

 - Tap iCloud and scroll down to find the iCloud Backup section.
-Then, tap it.
+Then, tap on it.